MikkelvtK/solipull/README.md

 ## 🏗 Architecture

-Solipull follows **Clean Architecture** principles to ensure the core logic remains independent of the UI and database:
+Solipull follows below architecture design to ensure the different logic and infratstructure are clearly defined and separated:

 - **`cmd/`**: The "Glue" layer.
 Contains the application entry point and manages the dependency graph via a central **Container**.
 - **`internal/cli/`**: The "Transport" layer.
 Handles user interaction, command routing ([urfave/cli/v3](https://cli.urfave.org)), and the [Bubble Tea](https://github.com/charmbracelet/bubbletea) TUI.
 - **`internal/service/`**: The "Orchestration" layer.
 Defines domain use cases and manages the producer-consumer flow between the scraper and the repository.
 - **`internal/scraper/`**: The "Ingestion" layer.
-Contains thread-safe [Colly](https://github.com/gocolly/colly) collectors and regex-based extraction logic.
+Contains [Colly](https://github.com/gocolly/colly) collectors and regex-based extraction logic.
 - **`internal/database/`**: The "Storage" layer.
 Implements the Repository pattern with DTO mapping to keep business models uncoupled from SQLite structures.

 ## 🛡 License

-Distributed under the **MIT License**.
+Distributed under the **Apache 2.0 License**.

 Copyright (c) 2026 MikkelvtK